Menota logoMenota logo2Norsk

 Text archive

-Menota can now offer almost 50 Medieval Nordic texts (around 1.8 million words), several of which are fully lemmatised.
-The majority of the texts are Old Icelandic or Old Norwegian, but there are also some Old Swedish texts.
-Old Danish texts as well as Latin ones (from the Nordic countries) are most welcome.
+Menota can now offer almost 100 Medieval Nordic texts (a total of over 2 million words), several of which are fully lemmatised.
+The majority of the texts are Old Icelandic or Old Norwegian, but there are also some Old Swedish texts and a couple of Old Danish ones.
+Latin texts (from the Nordic countries) are most welcome.
 A catalogue with full search facilities was opened on 29 June 2007.

 The texts have been encoded on one or more levels.
 The most widely used level is the diplomatic level (as seen in many Old Norse editions), while some texts have also been encoded on a facsimile level (i.e. in a very close transcription) and some on a normalised level (as in the Íslenzk fornrit series).
 These levels are specified under Facs, Dipl and Norm in the catalogue.
 By clicking the file name in the second column of the catalogue, you will be able to read the text on one or more levels, depending on how many levels have been encoded.